Rangatahi, whānau and professionals talk about communication assistance

 youth justice system

 Hello, my name is Kelly Howard.
-I’m a clinical psychology doctoral student at the University of Auckland, New Zealand.
+I’m a clinical psychologist who trained at the University of Auckland, New Zealand.
 My research involved speaking to rangatahi (young people), whānau (family) and professionals about communication assistance.
 Communication assistance is a form of support for rangatahi and pakeke (adults).
 It’s support to help with the talking and listening needed in meetings with lawyers, in Family Group Conferences and in court.
 The purpose of this website is to share some of my findings.
 I have also written some articles that you might be interested in.
 I have worked in different roles in the criminal justice system and am passionate about helping to create a more effective system.

 What is communication assistance?